codewithlavi/password_encryptor/README.md

 # Lvb_Password Encryptor

-## This repo is a Python-based secure password encryption application that provides:
+## This repository is a Python-based secure password encryption application that provides:
 Password encryption # Password decryption ;

 ## Requirements :